-Please note - Transmille offer advise on configuring SQL Servers however we do not replace the need for an IT professional in complicated configurations.
+Please note - Transmille offer advice on configuring SQL Servers, but we do not replace the need for an IT professional in complicated configurations.
 Each network is different and depending on your security settings you may need to consult with your IT company to configure for your particular installation.
 Transmille advise that if your IT systems are managed that your first point of contact is your IT company.

 1) Ensuring that the SQL Server is allowing remote connections.

 Using Microsoft SQL Server Management Studio, connect to the Instance that hosts the ProCal database and then right click on the Server.
 In properties ensure that under the 'Connections' option that 'Allow remote connections to this server' is ticked.

 2) Ensure that SQL Server and Windows Authentication Mode is enabled.

 Using Microsoft SQL Server Management Studio, connect to the Instance that hosts the ProCal database and then right click on the Server.
 In properties ensure that under the 'Security' options that 'SQL Server and Windows Authentication mode' is selected.